 Another way to overcome a low credit score is to have a higher equity stake in your home.

 Equity is the appraised value minus the remaining balance on the mortgage.
 Having at least 20% equity in your home is generally required to qualify for a home equity loan.
 Having more equity can help overcome a poor credit score.
+The lender will request an appraisal of your home to calculate your combined loan-to-value ratio.

 More equity reduces a lender’s risk and gives you extra incentive to stay on top of your payments.
 The lender’s risk is reduced because, if you don’t repay the loan and the home goes into foreclosure and is sold, there would likely be enough money after paying off the mortgage to cover the outstanding equity loan.

-What is the Difference Between a Home Equity Loan and a Home Equity Line of Credit?
+What Is the Difference Between a Home Equity Loan and a Home Equity Line of Credit?

 Home equity lines of credit, called HELOCs for short, also allow homeowners to borrow against the equity they have in their home, just like home equity loans do.
 The loan amount for each depends on your equity and home’s market value.